All Episodes

 Thank you for calling.

-And uh so she was jumping up and down and she was kissing me and she was barking.
+And so she was jumping up and down and she was kissing me and she was barking.

-Oh, so she so treat was the trigger.
+Oh, so Treat was the trigger.

 Yeah, and you left them home.

-Every time you guys said treat, which was like every five seconds, she was barking and going crazy, so I just had to keep giving her more until I finally had to turn off my phone.
+So I just had to keep giving her more until I finally had to turn off my phone.

 Well, first of all, it's great what you do.